 Geological Society of America

 Ward, Larry G.; Malik, Mashkoor A.; Cutter, Randy G. Jr.; Brouder, Melissa A.; Grizzle, Raymond E.; Mayer, Larry A.; and Huff, Lloyd C., "High Resolution Benthic Mapping Using Multibeam Sonar, Videography, and Sediment Sampling in the Gulf of Maine: Application to Geologic and Fisheries Research."
 (2006).
-Center for Coastal and Ocean Mapping.
+Annual Meeting Geological Society of America (GSA).
 582.